 - Hold this position and remember to breathe.

-Although this move is becoming somewhat trendy, it's amazing for core strength and stability, K. Aleisha Fetters, CSCS, tells LIVESTRONG.com.
+Although the hollow body hold is becoming somewhat trendy, it's amazing for core strength and stability, K. Aleisha Fetters, CSCS, tells LIVESTRONG.com.
 Make sure to keep your breath consistent and steady.

 3. Walking Lunge